btcpayserver/blog/blog/_posts/btcpay-server-1-5-0.md

 ![](/images/1-5-0-dashboard-2.png)

-Dashboard visually showcases critical store's data, providing you with a way to better understand your store's performance, so that you can make more informed decisions.
-Furthermore, a dashboard should help with easier management of recent invoices and pending payouts and refunds.
+Dashboard visually showcases critical store data, providing you with a way to better understand your store's performance, so that you take more informed decisions.
+Furthermore, a dashboard should help manage recent invoices, pending payouts, and refunds.

 Currently, the dashboard shows data for an on-chain payment method, pending payouts and refunds, recent invoices & transactions, and the data for the crowdfunding app.